ismael-mendoza/ShapeMeasurementFisherFormalism/docs/programs.rst

 models
 ~~~~~~

-The :mod:`analysis.models` module contains the galaxy and psf models that can be produced by :ref:`prog-generate` and
+The :mod:`analysis.models` module contains the galaxy and PSF models that can be produced by :ref:`prog-generate` and
 analyzed by :mod:`analysis.fisher`.
 It specifies the commands that `galsim <https://github.com/GalSim-developers/GalSim>`_
 should use to produce them.